GalvinPython/chatr/README.md

 ```

 # Changelog
+## Stable 1.0
+* A new, redesigned site using NextJS
+* Users that are no longer in your server will be hidden from the public leaderboard

 ## Beta 0.1
 Thanks to @ToastedDev for his contributions to the bot.
 Here are some changes that were made
 * General formatting fixes (#8)